 So, how do you stop pulling the card?
 You have to do the opposite of what the pattern dictates.
 This feels uncomfortable.
 It feels scary.
 But it is the only way to shift the energy.

 Stop the Self-Sabotage.
 Recognizing the pattern is step one.
 Breaking it is step two.
-If you feel powerless against your own habits, our compassionate advisors can help you find the strength to choose differently.
-Talk or Chat with a Psychic to rewrite your love story.
+If you feel powerless against your own habits, Psychic Michael Ryan can help you find the strength to choose differently.
+Talk with Michael to rewrite your love story.

 Many people reach a point where they can articulate their recurring relationship patterns with therapist-level precision, yet they still find themselves in the same situation.